gray-adeyi/paystack_dart/README.md

 Subsequent releases will provide more test coverage and documentation.
 This project is still actively in development.
 If you have any questions, found a bug or have feature suggestions, please create an issue in the project's repository.
-Enjoy you coding! 😎
+Enjoy your coding experience! 😎